-After gathering necessary information from observations, interviews and documentation, and after assessing the credibility of subjects of the report, collateral contacts and information, DHS must determine whether or not abuse occurred.
+After gathering necessary information from observations, interviews and documentation, and after assessing the credibility of subjects of the report, collateral contacts and information, the DHS must determine whether or not abuse occurred.
 Each category or subcategory of child abuse requires that specific criteria be met in order to conclude that abuse occurred.

 This determination is based on a "preponderance" of credible evidence, defined as greater than 50% of the credible evidence gathered.
-The child protective worker must make one of the following conclusions regarding a report of child abuse:
+The child protection worker must make one of the following conclusions regarding a report of child abuse:

-- ♦ Not confirmed: Based on the credible evidence gathered, DHS determines that there is not a preponderance of available credible evidence that abuse did occur. - ◆ Confirmed (but not placed on the Child Abuse Registry): Based on a preponderance of all of the credible evidence available to DHS, the allegation of abuse is confirmed; however, the abuse will not be placed on the Child Abuse Registry. - Founded: Based on a preponderance of credible evidence available to DHS, the allegation of abuse is confirmed and it is the type of abuse that requires placement on the Child Abuse Registry.
+- ♦ Not confirmed: Based on the credible evidence gathered, the DHS determines that there is not a preponderance of available credible evidence that abuse did occur. - ◆ Confirmed (but not placed on the Child Abuse Registry): Based on a preponderance of all of the credible evidence available to the DHS, the allegation of abuse is confirmed; however, the abuse will not be placed on the Child Abuse Registry. - Founded (confirmed and placed on the Child Abuse Registry): Based on a preponderance of credible evidence available to the DHS, the allegation of abuse is confirmed and it is the type of abuse that requires placement on the Child Abuse Registry.